Actual Year Built: The Actual Year Built refers to the year that a building on the property was originally constructed.

 Subdivision: A Subdivision is the legally recorded name of a developed area.

-Tangible Personal Property: Is everything other that real estate that has value by itself.
+Tangible Personal Property: Is everything other than real estate that has value by itself.
 It includes items such as furniture, fixtures, tools, machinery, household appliances, signs, equipment, leasehold improvements, supplies, leased equipment and any other equipment used in a business or to earn income.

 Tax Base: The total taxable value of property within your local government.